-Recent high-profile breaches demonstrate that any organization can suffer a cyber attack.
+Recent high-profile breaches in the media demonstrate that any organization can suffer a cyber attack.
 When this occurs, there may be costly consequences - such as regulatory fines or purchasing identity-theft monitoring for affected parties.
 Many companies invest in Errors & Omissions or Cyber Liability Insurance to mitigate this risk.